-If an estate or trust is a fiscal-year filer and the initial return is for a short-year period, where the beginning date of the short-year return is in the same calendar year as the end date of the short-year return and the short-year period begins in 2014, the estate or trust must use 2014 calendar-year tax forms and cross out "2014" and write "2013" on the top of the forms.
-Contact the department for paper copies of the 2014 PA-41, Fiduciary Income Tax Return, and corresponding schedules and instructions.
-Taxpayers must use the 2014 calendar-year tax forms and instructions to comply with the tax law changes resulting from Act 52 of 2013.
+If an estate or trust is a fiscal-year filer and the initial return is for a short-year period, where the beginning date of the short-year return is in the same calendar year as the end date of the short-year return, the estate or trust must use the prior calendar-vear tax forms.
+Do not use the calendar-year forms related to the beginning date of the short-year return.
+This will delay processing of your return.

-Do not use the prior calendar-year (2013) tax forms.
-Fill in the fiscal-year filer oval on the PA-41, Fiduciary Income Tax Return, and the fiscal-year oval on the PA-41 Schedules RK-1 and/or NRK-1.
+Fill in the fiscal-year filer oval on the PA-41, Fiduciary Income Tax Return, and the fiscal-vear oval on the PA-41 Schedules RK-1 and/or NRK-1.

 Example.
 Estate of Taxpayer A, who dies on Jan.
-21, 2014, elects to have a fiscal-year end of April 30.
+21, 2015, elects to have a fiscalyear end of April 30.
 Therefore, Estate of Taxpayer A must file a short-year return for the period Jan.
-22, 2014, to April 30, 2014, using the 2014 tax year form - with "2014" crossed out and replaced by writing "2013" on top of the form - to file the short-year return.
+22, 2015, to April 30, 2015, using the 2014 tax year form to file the short-year return.